tnt16dj/CleaningDataProj/codebook.md

 21. Write the finalize tidyData data.frame to a tidyData.txt file in the working directory.
 22. Free up memory of all obsolete objects.
 23. Read the tidyData.txt file into R for further analysis by the end user.
 Enjoy!

+## run_analysis.r - final output

+tidyData.txt contains all columns pertaining to mean or standard deviation measurements as per the requirements of the course project.
+Each column in the tidyData dataset represents a different measurement that was observed.
+Each measurement is grouped by the Subject that generated the measurement and the Activity the Subject was performing during the measurement (i.e. Laying, Walking, etc...).
+All of the measurment columns represent the average (mean) of all observations of the given measurement (i.e. tBodyAcc.mean(), etc...) for the given Subject and Activity.